xrdt/xrdt.github.io/_posts/2020-06-30-june-links.md

   quotes to pique your interest.
 * [Confessions of the Pricing Man](https://www.amazon.com/Confessions-Pricing-Man-Affects-Everything/dp/3319203991)
-  * I got this book a few months ago, for free, from The Waiter's Pad.
+  * I got this book a few months ago, for free, from [The Waiter's Pad](https://thewaiterspad.com).
 I delayed reading it for so long because, well, you know, I'm BUSY!
 This is literally a book of cute anecdotes on price.
-I get pissed of while reading this because I don't feel like my brain is really going through some deep technical wringer that will dramatically enhance my life earnings / other material success, so I'm going to leave it half read and see if it improves enough with age to be worth picking up in the future.
+  I get pissed off while reading this because I don't feel like my brain is really going through some deep technical wringer that will dramatically enhance my life earnings / other material success, so I'm going to leave it half read and see if it improves enough with age to be worth picking up in the future.
 * [Kitchen
 Confidential](https://www.amazon.com/Kitchen-Confidential-Updated-Adventures-Underbelly/dp/0060899220/ref=sr_1_2?dchild=1&keywords=kitchen+confidential&qid=1591558074&s=books&sr=1-2)
   * I decided to finally (virtually) pick up this tome after reading another